-If appeal is denied by the Director of Financial Aid and Scholarships for Fall or Spring, the student can request a review by the Faculty Senate Financial Aid Appeals Committee.
+If the appeal is denied by the Director of Financial Aid and Scholarships for Fall or Spring, the student can request a review by the Faculty Senate Financial Aid Appeals Committee.
 This committee will meet one time during the week prior to the start of the Fall and Spring Semesters.
-Denial of appeals by the Financial Aid Director for the Summer Semester is final.
+Denial of appeals by the Director of Financial Aid and Scholarships for the Summer Semester is final.